 Citing Reliable Sources

-Whenever possible, businesses should cite their sources when making comparative claims.
-Providing references to independent research, regulatory findings, or customer surveys adds credibility and ensures that statements are verifiable.
+Whenever possible, cite your sources when making comparative claims.
+Providing references to independent research, regulatory findings, or customer surveys adds credibility and ensures that your statements are verifiable.

 For example: